Let's be frank -- effective meetings that justify their time and expense are rare.

-Meetings that justify their time and expense are rare.
-An effective meeting that people value needs to be planned.
-The last thing people want is another boring time waster.
+A meeting that people actually value needs to be planned.
+The last thing anyone wants is yet another boring time waster.

-Follow these guidelines to ensure your meeting is purposeful and productive.
+If you're planning to run a meeting soon follow these guidelines to ensure yours is purposeful and productive.

 First, ask yourself two questions:

 People are busy.
 Do they really need to meet in person?
 Could the information be shared remotely instead?